Robert is a freelance writer/researcher in the Seattle, WA area. He covers current political, economic, and geopolitical news.

 If power can be abused, it will.
 If agencies like the CIA have the chance to keep tabs on the entire world, including Americans, damn the law, they’ll do it anyway.
 Obama gave in to the CIA, probably for fear of ending up like JFK.
 Will Trump be able to take the CIA on and continue JFK’s unfinished work?
 Or will he cave like Obama?

 Trump is likely America’s best chance at putting a stop to this silent revolution from the CIA and others opposing the Republican president.
 We should not lock up and go after our whistleblowers for bringing to light what should not have been kept in the dark in the first place.
 We need to debate whether or not we want the CIA to be able to do things like this or whether or not we need a CIA at all.

 Trump needs to find out who his real friends are and fast.
 He will be going up against not just the Democrats and some Republicans, but also the Deep State consisting of CIA and NSA operatives looking to hold onto their power in this time of political transition.

 The CIA cannot continue to run as its own government.
 It should be dismantled or drastically rolled back to protect American citizens by identifying external threats to the homeland.
 The Deep Swamp must be drained in addition to the Swamp that is Washington DC.

 Good luck, Mr. President.

-- President Trump is under fire from the Deep State which includes much of the CIA’s senior level officials, he must be careful now in his early days in the White House because JFK tried to take the CIA on and he wound up assasinated
+- President Trump is under fire from the Deep State which includes much of the CIA’s senior level officials, he must be careful now in his early days in the White House because JFK tried to take the CIA on, and he wound up assassinated.